voc/voctomix/README-TRANSITIONS.md

 In __RECT__ and __CROP__ you may decide if you like to use _absolute pixel coordinates_ or _proportional floating point values_.
 Using proportional values is often an advantage because you can easily change the full screen size once and all other pixel values will be automatically calculated with that size.
-This enables you to use the same composites configuration with different resolutions but similar apect ratio.
+This enables you to use the same composites configuration with different resolutions but similar aspect ratio.

 #### RECT
 Rectangular coordinates are given in different formats like: `X/Y WxH`, `POS WxH`, `X/Y SIZE`, `POS SIZE` or `*`.